aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 ## Approach 1 - Queuing the notification approach

-With this approach we will extend the `Illuminate\Auth\Notifications\VerifyEmail` notification, that the `MustVerifyEmail` trait sends, into a queue-able notification and queue this extended notification in the overridden `sendEmailVerificationNotification` method that we add to the User class.
+With this approach we will extend the `Illuminate\Auth\Notifications\VerifyEmail` notification, that the `Illuminate\Auth\MustVerifyEmail` trait sends, into a queue-able notification and queue this extended notification in the overridden `sendEmailVerificationNotification` method that we will add to the `App\User` class.

-So first we create a new QueuedVerifyEmail notification that extends the VerifyEmail notification:
+So first we create, in the `\App\Notifications\Auth` directory, a new `QueuedVerifyEmail` notification that extends the `Illuminate\Auth\Notifications\VerifyEmail` notification:

 ```bash
 artisan make:notification Auth/QueuedVerifyEmail